jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I suspect future software engineers may need fewer implementation skills than previous generations.
 But they will still need enough understanding of good software engineering principles and practices to guide AI systems intelligently.

-However, good software engineering principles and practices are not generally taught in academia.
+Good software engineering principles and practices are not generally taught in academia, which has been one of my driving forces in creating these blog posts.
-Historically, many developers learned through:
+Historically, many developers learned software engineering through:
 - boilerplate work,
 - bug fixing,
 - maintenance,